Why Every Government Needs a Data Dictionary

 Where do agencies struggle to align data definitions today?

-What decisions depend on consistent, trusted data?
+What decisions rely on consistent, trusted data?

 For each source, identify the key data elements that matter for cross-agency use.
 These may include fields, variables, or attributes that are commonly reused or shared.